 Web Page Item Description Enable Nightringer When the nightringer is enabled, the unit will attempt to register a second extension with the SIP server.
 Any calls made to this extension will play a ringtone.
 Nightringer Settings SIP Server Type the SIP server represented as either a numeric IP address in dotted decimal notation.
 Remote SIP Port Type the Remote SIP Port number (default 5060) (8 character limit).
 Local SIP Port Type the Local SIP Port number (default 5060) (8 character limit).
 Note: This value cannot be the same as the Local SIP Port found on the SIP Configuration Page.
-Outbound Proxy Type the Outbound Proxy as either a numeric IP address in dotted decimal notation or the fully qualified host name (255 character limit [FQDN]).
-Outbound Proxy Port Type the Outbound Proxy Port number (8 character limit).
 User ID Type the User ID (up to 64 alphanumeric characters).
 Authenticate ID Type the Authenticate ID (up to 64 alphanumeric characters).
 Authenticate Password Type the Authenticate Password (up to 64 alphanumeric characters).
-Re-registration Interval (in seconds) The SIP Registration lease time (in seconds).
-Save Click the Save button to save your configuration settings. dave Note: You need to reboot for changes to take effect.
+Re-registration Interval (in seconds) Type the SIP Registration lease time in minutes (default is 60 minutes) (8 character limit).
+Re-registration Interval (in seconds) Save Click the Save button to save your configuration settings.
+Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.